 This is a really good Italian food joint.
 The chef here has some classical training, which is evident in the thin crust pizza and fresh made pasta and lasagna.
 Be prepared to wait, as it is all made from scratch.
 You can find this place by heading to the police station; turn left head up the hill till you see this tree house-style spot on the left.

 These are not fast food burgers.
 They are hand crafted, juicy, BBQ’d burgers made by an Argentinian chef.
 The burgers come with fries on the side, as well as several choices of dipping sauces.

 We had excellent cappuccinos, fresh juices and breakfast sandwiches here.
 It’s also a store with artisan jewelry, as well as homemade hot sauces and condiments.
 This is the mainstay cafe in Minca.

 This place is on the way to Pozo Azul and beside the entrance to Casa Pozo Azul.
 Its a simple and delicious place for Menu del dia, Almuerzo(lunch) and coffee.
 Its also a hostal and camping area, surrounded by the jungle.

 Traveling Around Minca

 There is no shortage of friendly, eager, to young Minca men who would love to take you on a moto-taxi around Minca.
 Distances are a quite far, so it’s worth the ride.
-We used moto-taxis to get back down from Casa Elemento and to travel up the hill to vi a Victoria Coffee Farm.
-On the main street (in front of the market and pool hall/bar) these guys will be parked with their bikes in front.
-Prices for rides by location are fixed and posted on the wall of the market.
+We used moto-taxis to get back down from Casa Elemento and to travel up the hill to via Victoria Coffee Farm.
+Head to the main edge of town near the bridge to negotiate moto taxis and cabs.

 - Catch a “private” taxi for COP$44, 000-60,000 ($14USD-19USD) per car.
 A private car simply means you can leave when you want with however many people on board.